Signal Encryption Strategy based on Domain change of the Fractional Fourier Transform: Simulation examples and applications in audio encrytion

 Then $u_{\omega}\in L^{1}(\mathbb{R})$ but $u_{\omega}\notin L^{2} (\mathbb{R})$.
 Take the fractional order $\alpha=\pi/4$ as a secret key.
 Through the $\pi/4$-th FRFT of $u_{\omega}$, we get the encrypted signal $u^{e}=\mathcal{F}_{\pi/4}u_{\omega}$ (see Fig. \ref{fig:rect} (b)) in the fractional Fourier domain.
 Similar to (\ref{eq:u}), we can see that $u^{e}\notin L^{1}(\mathbb{R})$ and the inverse FRFT

 do not make sense.

 In order to recover the original signal $u(t)$, we should use the approximating method, that is, take the Abel means of the integral (\ref{ex})

 By Theorem \ref{th:p-w}, we know that $u_{\varepsilon,\omega}(t)\rightarrow u_{\omega}(t)$ for a.e. $t\in\mathbb{R}$ as $\varepsilon\rightarrow0$, as shown in Fig. \ref{fig:Ozak2} (a).
 Fig. \ref{fig:rect} (d) shows the decrypted signal $u^{d}(t)$ obtaining by take Abel means of the integral (\ref{ex}) with $\varepsilon=10^{-14}$.
-Here, the numerical accuracy achieves the order of magnitude of $10^{-8}$.
-The Ozaktas' discrete FRFT algorithm is one of the most commonly used and effective algorithms.
-But for this example, the error of the decrypted signal obtained with it reaches up to the order of magnitude of $10^2$, as shown in Fig. \ref{fig:Ozak2}.
+As shown in Fig. \ref{fig:Ozak2} (b), the numerical accuracy achieves the order of magnitude of $10^{-8}$.
 In summary, the encryption method proposed in this paper guarantees the security of the encryption process regardless the way of the decryption or the security of secret keys.

+Next, we applied the encryption strategy introduced above to encrypt the audio signal.
+Let's take Beethoven's famous piano music ``For Elise" (an 8 seconds clip) as an example.
+We randomly select a sequence $\{\tau_{i}\}\in [0,8]$ and $\alpha=\pi/4$ as the secret keys.
+Let

+as in (\ref{eq:omega1}).
+In the light of the algorithms shown in Fig. \ref{fig:en} and Fig. \ref{fig:de}, we get the encrypted and decrypted audio by using the FRFT algorithm based on FFT (Fast Fourier Transform).
+The waveform of the encrypted and decrypted audio signal ``For Elise" can be found in Fig. \ref{fig:AE}.